-The performance appraisal is a communication tool designed to support each individual's contribution to the University.
-The appraisal provides a way to measure skills and accomplishments with reasonable accuracy and uniformity.
+The performance review is a communication tool designed to support each individual's contribution to the University.
+The review provides a way to measure skills and accomplishments with reasonable accuracy and uniformity.
 It provides a way to help identify obstacles to top performance.
 It should help identify areas for professional growth.
 It should not, however, be considered the supervisor's only communication tool.
 Open lines of communication throughout the year help to make effective working relationships.

-Each employee is entitled to a thoughtful and careful appraisal.
+Each employee is entitled to a thoughtful and careful review.
 Its success depends on the supervisor's willingness to complete a constructive and objective assessment, and on the employee's willingness to respond to constructive criticism and to work with the supervisor to overcome performance barriers.

-This performance appraisal is composed of two forms, the Employee Performance Appraisal form, and the Self-Assessment form which are found in the Forms section of the HRS web site.
+This performance review is composed of two forms, the Employee Performance Appraisal form, and the Self-Assessment form which are found in the Forms section of the HRS web site.
 The supervisor completes one form while the employee completes the other concurrently.
 By completing the evaluation at the same time, both the supervisor and the employee have an opportunity to review performance separately, then in conference.
 While the employee is not required to complete a version, the appraisal process can be enriched with full participation.

 If the employee refuses to sign the appraisal, the supervisor should state in the signature portion of the form the circumstances associated with the employee's refusal to sign and then forward the form to HRS.

 In rare cases, a supervisor may prefer not to have a copy of the appraisal included in the employee's central personnel file.
 In that case, the supervisor should send a letter to the HRS to explain the situation.
 The letter must contain a statement signed by the employee that indicates the agreement.
 A copy of this letter will be put in the employee's file.
 If the employee later terminates employment with the University, the original appraisal should be sent to HRS or destroyed.